kibru9399/bearings-fault-classification/README.md

 # bearings-fault-classification

-This project was done as my final year project and is submitted to School of Mechanical and Industrial Engineering, Addis Ababa University in partial fulfillment for the degree of Bachelor of Science in Mechanical Engineerin.

 To this day, numerous maintenance actions follow preventive and run-to failure method.
 In this paper, it has been attempted to show the power of predictive maintenance from vibration